King John's Castle

 King John's Castle information

-The massive curtain walls and towers of Limerick's showpiece castle are best viewed from the west bank of the River Shannon.
-The castle was built by King John of England between 1200 and 1212 on the site of an earlier fortification.
-It served as the military and administrative centre of the rich Shannon region, and reopened after extensive renovations in 2013.
+An obdurate and brooding Norman mass over the River Shannon, the vast curtain walls and towers of Limerick's showpiece castle are best viewed from the west bank of the water.
+Built on the orders of King John of England between 1200 and 1212 on the site of an earlier fortification, the castle served as the military and administrative centre of the wealthy Shannon region, and recently reopened after extensive renovations.

-Inside there are recreations of brutal medieval weapons like the trebuchet, as well as excavated Viking sites, reconstructed Norman features and other artefacts.
-Along with new multimedia displays, kids' exhibits include 'discovery drawers'.
+Inside await recreations of brutal medieval weapons such as the trebuchet, as well as excavated Viking sites, reconstructed Norman features, further artefacts, multimedia displays and 'discovery drawers' for kids.
+Book online for discounts.